'The United States vs. Billie Holiday' and the Philadelphia connections

-Action News spoke with the stars of the film, which have many local connections.
-Many people may not know that Billie Holiday was born here in Philadelphia.
+Action News spoke with the stars of the film, which has many connections to Philadelphia, Holiday's birthplace.

 Holiday's song 'Strange Fruit' protested the lynching of Black Americans in the South.